alpaka-group/alpaka/docs/source/usage/implementation/mapping/CUDA.rst

 ------------------------

 Nearly all CUDA functionality can be directly mapped to alpaka function calls.
-A major difference is that CUDA requires the block and grid sizes to be given in (x, y, z) order.
-Alpaka uses the mathematical C/C++ array indexing scheme [z][y][x].
+A major difference is that CUDA requires the block and grid sizes to be given in (x, y, z) order. alpaka uses the mathematical C/C++ array indexing scheme [z][y][x].
 In both cases x is the innermost / fast running index.

 Furthermore alpaka does not require the indices and extents to be 3-dimensional.
 The accelerators are templatized on and support arbitrary dimensionality.